 We have partnered with like-minded filmmakers and publishers to bring you the most relevant and Dirt!-worthy resources available.
 We will be adding more recommended books and DVDs on a regular basis, so be sure to stay connected by joining our mailing list, liking us on Facebook, following us on Twitter and Pinterest, and subscribing to … Continued

-Greetings from the Dirt Team and welcome to our new website.
 It’s hard to believe that it has almost been six years since we had our premiere at the Sundance Film Festival!
 Since then Dirt!
-The Movie has screened on PBS as its Earth Day Special in 2010; has shown in numerous festivals and events … Continued
+The Movie has screened on PBS as its Earth Day Special in 2010; has shown in numerous festivals and events in more than 14 countries around the world; has screened for … Continued

 The weekend of September 29th saw the the annual Tree People gathering take place under a full Harvest Moon in Beverly Hills, California.
 Tree People celebrated their 40th Anniversary in late 2013, and was founded by Andy Lipkis, who appears in Dirt!
 The Movie.
 The organization is committed to providing a sustainable future for the … Continued